 As we know, preparing for an interview is essential.
 It has a direct result in both your confidence and competence and ultimately, your performance.
 With competition for jobs on the increase, it makes sense to ensure you prepare for the different types of questions an interviewer may ask.
 Among these, behavioural interview questions are crucial

-If you’re one of the few professionals who find themselves commuting to work on December 27, finding a positive spin on your situation may seem almost impossible.
+If you’re one of the few professionals who find themselves logging on on December 27, finding a positive spin on your situation may seem almost impossible.
 However, as stormy as the cloud may appear, there are plenty of silver linings to working between Christmas and New Year’s.

 First and foremost, this typically quiet period means you’ll have plenty of time for doing those things you keep putting off.
-Take the time to write a comprehensive to-do list and methodically work through it – not only will the time pass quickly, but you’ll hopefully start 2018 with a completely fresh slate.
+Take the time to write a comprehensive to-do list and methodically work through it – not only will the time pass quickly, but you’ll hopefully start the new year with a completely fresh slate.

 After all this, if you still have hours to spare, it’s time to conquer your inbox.
 Filter and file relevant emails and review any important communication to ensure there isn’t anything you’ve missed in the run up to December 25.

-All of these tasks have one common goal: starting 2018 as fresh as can be.
-By clearing your desk both literally and figuratively, you can wave goodbye to 2017 knowing that come January 2, you’re ready to conquer whatever the year throws at you.
+All of these tasks have one common goal: starting next year as fresh as can be.
+By clearing your desk both literally and figuratively, you can wave goodbye to the year knowing that come January, you’re ready to conquer whatever the year throws at you.

 Scared of the January Blues?
 Here’s how to keep feeling productive well into the first month.